 Manufacturing is a vital component of our patient-specific immunotherapy approach as well as our bacterial vaccines.
 All manufacturing must be performed in compliance with cGMP regulations.
 We expect to rely on external CMOs for the manufacture of our product candidates and at this time, we have limited redundancy among our manufacturing capabilities.
 For our patient-specific immunotherapies, we and/or our future partners do not maintain product reserves due to the patient-specific nature of our product candidates.
-If any of our manufacturing facilities or the facilities of our CMOs experiences difficulties, including related to manufacturing, product release, shelf life, testing, storage and supply chain management or shipping, our and/or our future partners can resume operations.
+If any of our manufacturing facilities or the facilities of our CMOs experiences difficulties, including related to manufacturing, product release, shelf life, testing, storage and supply chain management or shipping, our and/or our future partners' clinical development programs may be delayed or suspended until we and/or our future partners can resume operations.
 We may also be required to incur significant expenditures to resolve such difficulties.